-Philips IP&S proactively pursues the creation of new IP in close co-operation with the Group's operating businesses and Innovation & Strategy.
+The Group's Intellectual Property & Standards ("IP&S") proactively pursues the creation of new IP in close cooperation with the Group's operating businesses and Innovation & Strategy.
 IP&S is a leading industrial IP organisation providing world-class IP solutions to the Group's businesses to support their growth, competitiveness and profitability.

-The Group's total IP portfolio currently consists of 62,000 patent rights, 37,600 trademarks, 47,800 design rights and 3,000 domain names.
-The Group filed 1,200 new patents in 2017, with a strong focus on the growth areas in health and well-being.
+The Issuer's total IP portfolio currently consists of 65,000 patent rights, 39,400 trademarks, 61,300 design rights and 3,200 domain names.
+The Group filed 1,120 new patents in 2018, with a strong focus on the growth areas in health technology services and solutions.

 IP&S participates in the setting of standards to create new business opportunities for the Group's operating businesses.
 A substantial portion of revenue and costs is allocated to the operating businesses.
+Licence fees and royalties are earned on the basis of usage, or fixed fees over the term of the contract.

 The Group believes its business as a whole is not materially dependent on any particular patent or license, or any particular group of patents and licenses.